Lou Thesz: NWA Worlds Heavyweight Champion and dominance

-Last world championship run with NWA
+Final world championship run with NWA

 In 1963, Thesz came out of semi-retirement to win his sixth world heavyweight championship from Buddy Rogers at the age of 46.
-In 1964, he infamously faced Kintaro Ohki, a student of Rikidōzan, in what turned into a legitimate shoot contest.
-Originally scheduled for three falls, Ohki shot on Thesz in the first round.
-Ohki's move to shoot on Thesz ended things fast, as Thesz wounded him to the point that Ohki was stretchered off.
-He would hold the NWA title until 1966 when, at the age of 50 when he lost it to Gene Kiniski.
-On May 29, 1968, in Bombay, Dara Singh's victory over Lou Thesz earned Dara Singh the World championship.
-According to Thesz, Singh (who was 12 years younger than Thesz) was "an authentic wrestler, was superbly conditioned" and had no problem losing to Dara Singh.
+In 1964, he infamously faced Kintarō Ōki, a student of Rikidōzan, in what turned into a legitimate shoot contest.
+Originally scheduled for three falls, Ōki shot on Thesz in the first round. Ōki's move to shoot on Thesz ended things fast, as Thesz wounded him to the point that Ōki was stretchered off.
+He would hold the NWA title until 1966 when, at the age of 50, he lost it to Gene Kiniski.
+On May 29, 1968, in Bombay, Dara Singh's victory over Lou Thesz earned Dara Singh the World Championship.
+According to Thesz, Singh was "an authentic wrestler, very strong physically and technically and was also superbly conditioned."
+For these reasons, Thesz had no problem losing to Dara Singh.

-Later career
+Late career

 Thesz wrestled on a part-time basis over the next 13 years, winning his last major title in 1978, in Mexico, becoming the inaugural Universal Wrestling Alliance Heavyweight Champion at the age of 62, before dropping the championship to El Canek a year later.
-Thesz wrestled a match with Luke Graham in 1979 billed as his retirement match, though he did continue to wrestle periodically through the 1980s.
+Thesz wrestled a match with Luke Graham in 1979 billed as his retirement match and considered himself retired after this, though he did continue to wrestle exhibition matches periodically through the 1980s.
+On November 16, 1987, Thesz won a World Wrestling Federation "legends" battle royal featuring Killer Kowalski, Nick Bockwinkel, Gene Kiniski, Edouard Carpentier and other legends.
 He finally wrestled his last public match on December 26, 1990, in Hamamatsu, Japan at the age of 74, against his protégé, Masahiro Chono.
 This makes him one of the only male professional wrestlers, along with Abdullah The Butcher, to wrestle in seven different decades.